hyperifyio/goagent/README.md

 - Treat model output as untrusted input; never pass to a shell

 For a deeper analysis of risks, boundaries, and mitigations, see the full threat model at `docs/security/threat-model.md`.

+### Unrestricted tools warning
+- Enabling certain tools like `exec` grants arbitrary command execution and may allow full network access.
+Treat this as remote code execution.
+- Run the CLI and tools in a sandboxed environment (container/jail/VM) with least privilege.
+Prefer a throwaway working directory.
+- Keep `tools.json` minimal and audited; only include tools you truly need.
+Review commands and arguments regularly.
+- Do not pass secrets via tool arguments.
+Supply secrets via environment or CI secret stores and ensure logs omit sensitive values.

 ### Troubleshooting
 See `docs/runbooks/troubleshooting.md` for common issues and deterministic fixes (missing tool binaries, path validation, timeouts, HTTP errors, and golangci-lint setup), with copy‑paste commands.